cbodonnell/go-pub/README.md

 Currently in the process of developing a helm chart for easy deployment of the entire microservice application on Kubernetes.

 ## CI/CD
-Starting to set up CI/CD using webhooks
+CI/CD is configured using GitHub webhooks